jonbaldie/queue/README.md

 ## How to install

-Download the latest executable for your OS.
+Download the latest executable for your OS, and then `mv` it to a directory within your `$PATH`.

 * [Linux](https://d22pgfyez1vmkm.cloudfront.net/x86_64-unknown-linux-gnu/queue)
 * [Apple (Intel)](https://d22pgfyez1vmkm.cloudfront.net/x86_64-apple-darwin/queue)